-North American water planners and policy makers have abandoned stationarity assumptions (Milly et al., 2015) to address climate change.
-Transboundary institutions, government agencies, and professional organizations are taking the lead on adaptation planning and implementation.
-(ASCE, 2018b; Clamen and Macfarlane, 2018; International Joint Commission (IJC), 2018).
+Transboundary institutions, government agencies and professional organisations are taking the lead on adaptation planning and implementation (ASCE, 2018b; Clamen and Macfarlane, 2018; International Joint Commission, 2018).
 Major water agencies are using climate scenarios to identify vulnerabilities and evaluate adaptation options (Yates et al., 2015; Vogel et al., 2016; California Department of Water Resources, 2019; Ray et al., 2020; Bureau of Reclamation, 2021d).

-The Water Utility Climate Alliance advises municipal water providers, to address uncertainty by considering a wide range of plausible future climate conditions (WUCA, 2010).
+The Water Utility Climate Alliance advises municipal water providers to address uncertainty by considering a wide range of plausible future climate conditions (WUCA, 2010).
 In some areas, the impacts of wildfires on water supply resiliency are being considered (Martin, 2016).
-Many North American Indigenous Peoples are engaged in climate change adaptation planning although these efforts may be hampered by the complicated legal and administrative setting in which they must operate (Norton-Smith et al., 2016a; McNeeley, 2017).
+Many North American Indigenous Peoples are engaged in climate-change adaptation planning, although these efforts may be hampered by the complicated legal and administrative setting in which they must operate (Norton-Smith et al., 2016a; McNeeley, 2017).